neight-allen/django-kickstarter-scraper/README.md

 django-kickstarter-scraper
 ==========================

 Scrapes kickstarter and stores to a mySQL database using django.
+This was a fun project, but I don't have any plans to update this.
+I'll be watching for pull requests.

 As of early july 2013, its functional, but poorly documented, and probably written all wrong.
 I had used very little django or even python prior to this project.
 This project was supposed to teach me more about both, and it has.